-Each Member of the Board of Directors shall complete and sign a form as prescribed by the Secretary setting out any interests to be declared in accordance with the Standing Orders for the Board of Directors and the Register shall contain the names of all members of the Board of Directors and any interests declared including no interests.
+Each Member of the Board of Directors shall complete and sign a form as prescribed by the Company Secretary setting out any interests to be declared in accordance with the Standing Orders for the Board of Directors and the Register shall contain the names of all members of the Board of Directors and any interests declared including no interests.

-11. Auditor
+10. Auditor

-- 11.1 A person may only be appointed auditor if he (or in the case of a firm each of its members) is a member of one or more of the following bodies: - 11.1.1 the bodies mentioned in section 3(7)(a) to (e) of the Audit Commission Act 1998: or - 11.1.2 any other body of accountants established in the United Kingdom and approved by Monitor.
+- 10.1 A person may only be appointed auditor if s/he (or in the case of a firm each of its members) is a member of one or more of the following bodies: - 10.1.1 the bodies mentioned in section 3(7)(a) to (e) of the Audit Commission Act 1998; or - 10.1.2 any other body of accountants established in the United Kingdom and approved by NHS Improvement/England.

-12. Accounts
+11. Accounts

-- 12.1 The following documents will be made available to the Comptroller and Auditor General for examination at his request: - 12.1.1 the accounts; - 12.1.2 any records relating to them; and - 12.1.3 any report of the auditor one them. - 12.2 In preparing its annual accounts, the Trust is to comply with any directions given by Monitor with the approval of the Treasury as to: - 12.2.1 the methods and principles according to which the accounts are to be prepared; and - 12.2.2 the information to be given in the accounts. - 12.3 The Trust must: - 12.3.1 lay a copy of the annual accounts, and any report of the auditor on them, before Parliament; and - 12.3.2 once it has done so, send copies of those documents to Monitor. - 12.4 Annual reports and forward plans - 12.4.1 The annual report submitted by the Trust to Monitor in accordance with paragraph 39.1 is to give: - (a) information on any steps taken by the Trust to secure that (taken as a whole) the actual Membership of its public constituencies is representative of those eligible for such Membership; and - (b) any other information Monitor requires. - 12.4.2 The Trust is to comply with any decision Monitor makes as to: - 12.4.3 the form of the reports; - 12.4.4 when the reports are to be sent to it; and - 12.4.5 the periods to which the reports are to relate.
+- 11.1 The following documents will be made available to the Comptroller and Auditor General for examination at his/her request: - 11.1.1 the accounts; - 11.1.2 any records relating to them; and - 11.1.3 any report of the auditor one them. - In preparing its annual accounts, the Trust is to comply with any directions given by NHS Improvement/England with the approval of the Treasury as to: - 11.2.1 the methods and principles according to which the accounts are to be prepared; and - 11.2.2 the information to be given in the accounts. - 11.3 The Trust must: - 11.3.1 lay a copy of the annual accounts, and any report of the auditor on them, before Parliament; and - 11.3.2 once it has done so, send copies of those documents to NHS Improvement/England. - 11.4 Annual reports and forward plans - 11.4.1 The annual report submitted by the Trust to NHS Improvement/England in accordance with paragraph 39.1 is to give: - (a) information on any steps taken by the Trust to secure that (taken as a whole) the actual Membership of its public constituencies is representative of those eligible for such Membership; and - (b) any other information NHS Improvement/England requires. - 11.4.2 The Trust is to comply with any decision NHS Improvement/England makes as to: - 11.4.3 the form of the reports; - 11.4.4 when the reports are to be sent to it; and - 11.4.5 the periods to which the reports are to relate.

-ANNEX 7 - ANNUAL MEMBERS MEETING
+ANNEX 7 - ANNUAL MEMBERS' MEETING

-1. ANNUAL MEMBERS MEETING
+1. ANNUAL MEMBERS' MEETING

-- 1.1 The Trust shall publicise and hold an annual meeting of its members ('Annual Members' Meeting') prior to 30 September each year - 1.2 The following documents are to be presented to the members and governors of the Trust at the Annual Members Meeting by at least one member of the Board of Directors in attendance. - 1.2.1 the annual accounts; - 1.2.2 any report of the auditor on them; and - 1.2.3 the annual report.
+- 1.1 The Trust shall publicise and hold an annual meeting of its members ('Annual Members' Meeting') prior to 30 September each year (unless the circumstances of para 16.5 apply). - 1.2 The following documents are to be presented to the members and governors of the Trust at the Annual Members' Meeting by at least one member of the Board of Directors in attendance. - 1.2.1 the annual accounts; - 1.2.2 any report of the auditor on them; and - 1.2.3 the annual report. - 1.3 There may be times and reasons that the Annual Members' Meeting may be held "virtually online" and not face to face.
+The Chair will decide these times in consultation with the Lead Governor and Board of Directors.